privly/privly-keyserver/README.md

 # What is a Privly Key Server?
+This is a reference implementation for and experimental key server.

 A Privly Key Server (keyserver) is a remote resource used for the Privly PGP application.